MuhmmadAbrar/TinyML-realTimeMachineStateDetectionSystem/README.md

 - Edge AI in Industrial IoT: Implement machine learning at the edge for real-time decision-making.

 This project aims to showcase the capabilities of the ESP32 and TensorFlow Lite Micro in the context of sensor fusion, enabling users to build intelligent and responsive systems for various applications.

+# Hardware and Software Stack

+- `ESP32` : The Microcontoller board used is ESP32-Wrover Module.
+- LEDs and Wires
+- `Tensorflow` : Used for model creation.
+- `tinymlgen` : A python library that is used to convert the generated model file into a hex array.
+- `EloquentTinyML.h` : An arduino library that is used for interfacing the ESP32 with the hex array generated previously.

 # Working Demo
 https://github.com/MuhmmadAbrar/TinyML-realTimeMachineStateDetectionSystem/assets/88892675/9b5b2ecf-0419-4bcb-8cc6-26d3c93b34f3